Frequently asked questions

 The actual amounts sanctioned would depend upon the credit profile of the applicants, the value of shares pledged etc., at the sole discretion of Bajaj Finance Limited.

 You can avail of a loan against shares against 1100+ shares.
 Click here to view to approved list of shares.

 The loan-to-value currently offered against shares are up to 50% of share value.

 Please note that the above are subject to change depending upon the applicable regulations and internal policies of BFL.

-The tenure of the loan is up to 36 months.
+The tenure of the loan is 7 days to 36 months.
 Any renewal of the loan/facility shall be at the sole discretion of BFL.

 For sanctioning loans against shares, we have an approved list of 1100 + shares which may be accepted.
 The list of approved shares may be modified by BFL from time to time as per the internal policies and procedures of BFL.

 For any assistance with regard to a loan against shares you can write to us at email@example.com